Tina Cormieremail: email@example.com

 Cormier will help out as an assistant coach with the softball team as a secondary duty.

-Hansbury, who earned second team Division II All-American honors in 2010 and 2011, will work under Colby second-year head coach Tina Cormier.
+Hansbury, who earned second team Division II All-American honors in 2010 and 2011, works under third-year head coach Tina Cormier.

 Hansbury, the lone captain of the 2011 UMass-Lowell team, played in the midfield and had 17 assists over the past two years.
 She had that total despite missing a good deal of the 2011 season with an injury.
 Hansbury earned Northeast-10 All-Conference First Team honors after her senior year and made the second team as a junior.